pweerd/bigfile/help.md

 The export functionality exports all lines within the current view or the selected lines.
 There is a maximum limit of 10000 lines.
 This functionality is accessed via the list content menu.

+## Command line

+The 1st parameter is the file or directory to be opened.
+If the parameter indicates a directory, an open file dialog box is shown with the supplied directory as initial directory.

 ## Credits

 - Mark Woan (https://www.woanware.co.uk)